jsberg-bnl/bmad-dependencies-lean/README.md

 # A smaller set of [Bmad](https://github.com/bmad-sim/bmad-ecosystem) dependencies
-This package set as a few goals
+This package set has a few goals
 * Put together a smaller set of [Bmad dependencies](https://github.com/bmad-sim/bmad-external-deps), removing dependencies that can be readily installed on most systems
 * Start from (and include) the original sources, using the most recent released versions
 * Build, with supplied scripts, those dependencies outside of the Bmad tree